 Research is an integral part of the stem.T4L Project.
-Our research team is led by Principal Researcher, Dr. Rose Izadinia and Research Assistant, Dr. Matt Johnson who have a wealth of experience in educational research.
+Our research team is led by principal researcher, Dr. Rose Izadinia who has a wealth of experience in educational research.
 Through our research, the overall effectiveness of this initiative is rigorously evaluated.
 We use surveys and focus group interviews with teachers and students in K-12 schools as a base for our work.

 In each phase of the research, different variables are investigated.
 These include students’ and teachers’ attitudes toward STEM, interest, self-efficacy beliefs, and students’ 21st century skills.
 As well as the extent to which such variables experience changes over the course of the project as the research participants implement the stem.T4L equipment.

-All stem.T4L research will be published here with supporting audio books (available on both iTunes and Spotify).
+All stem.T4L research will be published here with supporting audio books (available on Spotify).